 Common questions about this comparison

-The NexiGo Aurora Pro MKII is significantly better for gaming due to its ultra-low 4.2ms input lag.
-The BenQ HT4550i is not designed with such low latency, making the NexiGo ideal for competitive gameplay.
+The NexiGo Aurora Pro MKII is superior for gaming, offering a very low input latency of 4.2ms to 8ms.
+The BenQ HT4550i is not designed with such low input lag, making the NexiGo the clear choice for responsive gameplay.

-What is the main difference in brightness between the two?
+What's the main difference in 4K resolution between these projectors?

 Explore Other Categories